ctoruno/LAC-Reports/Outputs/Dominican_Republic/Method/Dominican Republic_method.md

                                 </p>
                                 <p class="fs-20 mb-0"><b>Data Collection</b></p>
                                 <p class="mb-4">
                                     The GPP in Dominican Republic was conducted for the <i>WJP's The Rule of Law in Dominican Republic: Key Findings from the General Population Poll 2022</i> with sampling, fieldwork, and data processing by CID Gallup, based in San José, Costa Rica.
-CID Gallup administered the surveys between 2022, conducting face-to-face interviews using a multi-stage random sampling design.
-The target population group for this survey included 1002 aged 18 years or older residing across 31 cities throughout the country.
+CID Gallup administered the surveys between 2022, conducting face-to-face interviews using a multi-stage stratified random sampling design.
+The target population group for this survey included Dominicans aged 18 years or older residing across 31 cities throughout the country.
                                 </p>
-                                <p class="mb-0 c-purple"><b>SAMPLE SIZE & SAMPLE FRAME</b></p>
+                                <p class="mb-0 c-purple"><b>SAMPLE SIZE AND SAMPLE FRAME</b></p>
                                 <p class="mb-4">
                                     The General Population Poll in Dominican Republic represents an achieved total sample size of 1,002 interviews distributed proportionally across 10 regions.
-CID Gallup based the sampling frame on the CID Gallup based the sampling frame on 2018 population figures from the National Statistics Office of Dominican Republic (ONE), acquiring a proportionally stratified sample by region, age, gender, socioeconomic status, and level of urbanization, acquiring a proportionally stratified sample by region, age, gender, socioeconomic status, and level of urbanization.
+CID Gallup based the sampling frame on 2018 population figures from the National Statistics Office of Dominican Republic (ONE), acquiring a proportionally stratified sample by region, age, gender, socioeconomic status, and level of urbanization .
                                     <br><br>
                                     In order to address all relevant topics while controlling the questionnaire length, the World Justice Project split three of the survey modules into two versions (Option A and Option B) and randomly assigned one option to each respondent for each module.
 These modules included: Hypothetical Situations, Civic Participation, and Institutional Performance.
 Aside from these modules, the questionnaires are identical.
 A link to the complete survey instrument, in English and Spanish, can be found in the Appendix of this report.
                                 </p>
                                 <p class="mb-0 c-purple"><b>SAMPLING</b></p>
                                 <p class="mb-4">
                                     Regions, provinces, and municipalities were selected to achieve a nationally representative sample of the country based on population density and geographic coverage.
 Districts were then selected as the primary sampling unit using probability proportionate to size sampling.
 Within cities and towns, enumeration areas were selected at the cantón, or neighborhood, level via systematic random sampling based on the population of each area.
 Within the sampled segments, survey administrators performed a systematic random route to sample households and used the Last Birthday method to select respondents.
 If the selected respondent declined to be interviewed or otherwise did not meet the characteristics of the target quota, the interviewer moved on to the next household.
-                                    <br><br>
-                                    Challenges to data collection included security issues and accessibility in rural areas although ultimately, no sample units were substituted.
                                 </p>
                             </div>
                         </div>